kkaori146/Project-WhatsApp-Line-KakaoTalk/README.md

 - Application created during the React.Js class taught at B7Web;

-- Application simulates the operation of a message exchange application such as WhatsApp and Line.
+- Application simulates the operation of a message exchange application such as WhatsApp, Line and KakaoTalk.

 -----------------------------------------------------